 United Way 211 employs staff with special skills and education/training to assist populations with greater needs, veterans, families with children in or needing preschool, those who have been previously incarcerated and are having trouble with ‘reentry’, women with maternal health issues, families with children in foster care, and people who are having a housing crisis or are homeless.
 These specializations allow 211 to provide an intensified level of assistance, greatly increasing success for these populations.

 History of 2-1-1

-The 2-1-1 concept is the result of the evolution of public information thinking and the innovative marriage of technical and people power.
+The 2-1-1 concept is the result of the evolution of public information thinking and the innovative marriage of technology and people power.
 The first experimental 2-1-1 number began operating in Atlanta, Georgia in 1997.
 In the year 2000, the FCC (Federal Communications Commission) finalized all of the N11’s.
 2-1-1 was set aside for health and human services information and referrals.

-San Bernardino County’s 2-1-1 service was developed with the help of a broad, community-based team, the 211 Advisory Committee, comprised of representatives from the First 5 Commission, the Board of Supervisors, several County departments, Loma Linda University, Cal State San Bernardino and other groups and non-profit organizations.
+San Bernardino County’s 2-1-1 service was developed with the help of a broad, community-based team, the 211 Advisory Committee, comprised of representatives from the First 5 Commission, the Board of Supervisors, several county departments, Loma Linda University, Cal State San Bernardino and other groups and non-profit organizations.
 2-1-1 is a national United Way initiative.

 211 San Bernardino County is operated by Inland Empire United Way in partnership with Arrowhead United Way, United Way of Mojave Valley and United Way of the Desert.
 This commitment is at the forefront of United Way to ensure that San Bernardino County has a vibrant, effective, and robust 211 system.